packbackbooks/engineering-docs/careers/readme.md

     * Modifying the edit grading report endpoint to [allow users to update assignments](https://github.com/packbackbooks/questions/pull/3974).
 This PR includes conditional validation for user-submitted data and includes robust test coverage.
 * Engineer III
     * Plan the project to [update checkout to support Packback Instruct pricing](https://packback.atlassian.net/wiki/spaces/Instruct/pages/734691345).
-    * When a user uploads a roster with invalid rows, let them [download a CSV of invalid rows with the reason they’re invalid](https://github.com/packbackbooks/questions/pull/4046).
+    * When a user uploads a roster with invalid rows, let them [download a CSV of invalid rows with the reason they're invalid](https://github.com/packbackbooks/questions/pull/4046).
 This PR adds complex validation for large data sets.
 Comprehensive test coverage and manual testing are a given.

 ### Managing Engineer